Recycling

 National Institute of Environmental Health Sciences

 This site is supported by the National Institute of Health which is a United States government service.
-It is an information and education resource specially meant for schools.
+It is an information and education resource especially for schools.

 Tips: A website’s address (URL) can give you a hint about how reliable it is.
 Look for addresses in the results that include .gov or .edu in the URL.
 These are quality sites from overseas government or educational organisations.